Campion School, Bhopal: School badge

 The school badge is in the form of a medieval shield with three major divisions, each with a different colour background, and a scroll containing the school motto "Joy in Truth".
 This motto is symbolically expressed by each of the three main divisions on the shield.

 On the left side, against a red background is a rope shaped like a noose.
 It stands for the death of St. Edmund Campion, professedly for the love of truth.
 On the right side, against a white background are three birds that stand for joy while the star stands for truth.
 Finally, at the base of the shield is to be found the logo of the Jesuits.
-It consists of the first three letters of Jesus' name in Greek, Contrary to the popular belief, the background colours do not represent the colours of the four school "houses".
+It consists of the first three letters of Jesus' name in Greek, Contrary to the popular belief, the background colors do not represent the colors of the four school "houses".

 School anthem

-Campion calls, Campion calls to courage and high chivalry Campion calls, Campion calls to shared responsibility To peace, love and charity; To honour truth and loyalty Campion calls, Campion calls, Campion calls to You and Me.
+Campion calls, Campion calls to courage and high chivalry Campion calls, Campion calls to shared responsibility To peace, love and charity; To honor truth and loyalty Campion calls, Campion calls, Campion calls to You and Me.

 Fair school, thy gracious gifts for mind and soul let me not miss We pray that all thy sons may reach their goal eternal bliss There is a challenge every man must meet who walks by day But Campion steers me, lest my wandering feet from grace should stray.

-Campion calls, Campion calls to courage and high chivalry Campion calls, Campion calls to shared responsibility To peace, love and charity; To honour truth and loyalty Campion calls, Campion calls, Campion calls to You and Me.
+Campion calls, Campion calls to courage and high chivalry Campion calls, Campion calls to shared responsibility To peace, love and charity; To honor truth and loyalty Campion calls, Campion calls, Campion calls to You and Me.

 A special song was composed for the school's 50th Jubilee.